 In some games, an alternate costume for Julia has thigh holsters, grenades, short shorts and boots.
 Now think about that as you watch her 6 ending and ask if that reminds you of anyone.

-Jaycee is a reference to the short-lived masked wrestling female persona created as a Distaff Counterpart to the real-life Tiger Mask, Tiger Dream.
-Her pink costume and mask resemble Tiger Dream's.
-She even has an unlockable custom mask which looks almost identical to Tiger Dream's mask.
+Jaycee is a reference to the short-lived masked wrestling female persona created as a Distaff Counterpart to the real-life Tiger Mask, Tiger Dream (who was portrayed by Tomoko "Candy" Okutsu).
+Her pink costume and mask resemble Tiger Dream's, and she even has an unlockable custom mask which looks almost identical to Tiger Dream's mask.

-Interestingly enough, one of the characters in Tiger Mask W (Haruna Takaoka) shares Jaycee's backstory of becoming a wrestler for the sake of replacing one of her wrestler friends after the latter was unable to perform.
-Making her somewhat of a Jaycee expy.
+Interestingly enough, one of the characters in Tiger Mask W (Haruna Takaoka AKA Spring Tiger) shares Jaycee's backstory of becoming a wrestler for the sake of replacing one of her wrestler friends after the latter was unable to perform, making her somewhat of a Jaycee expy.

 Both visually and in nature, he is a copy of Roy Batty from Blade Runner.
 He's even referred to as a Replicant in his Tekken 3 profile.
 Considering another trait he shares with Replicants, Lack of Empathy, this might border on Fridge Brilliance.
 His Tekken 7 profile makes this reference as well.